Logo BET BETTER PRO TERMINAL

 Key Strategy

-Focus on Starting Goalie confirmation and Special Teams efficiency (PP% vs PK%) for edge.
+Focus on starting goalie confirmation and special teams efficiency (PP% vs PK%) for edge.
+These two factors explain the majority of NHL game-level pricing movement.

 Market Mechanics

 The NHL is a high-variance market defined by Goalie Performance and Special Teams Efficiency.
-The low-scoring nature of the sport makes the "Puck Line" (-1.5) a unique volatility instrument.
+The low-scoring nature of the sport makes the puck line (±1.5) a unique volatility instrument — a single empty net goal often decides whether a -1.5 bet covers.

 Moneyline (Outright)

 Betting on the winner.
-Includes Overtime/Shootout unless specified as "Regulation Only".
-Sharp bettors track starting goalies religiously here.
+Includes overtime and shootout unless specified as "Regulation Only".
+Sharp bettors track starting goalies religiously — goalie quality is the biggest single predictor of NHL win probability.

 > Toronto Leafs: -140